 The initiative was designed to give a collective voice to people living with chronic pain that could be used in support of a wider initiative to communicate the plight of pain patients to European policy-makers and drive change in attitude.

-Pfizer’s strategy was to create a groundswell of public voice about living with chronic pain, allowing patients and carers to express themselves via whatever channel and in whatever language they felt most comfortable – from email to social media; using text or images.
+Pfizer’s digital strategy was to create a groundswell of public voice about living with chronic pain, allowing patients and carers to express themselves via whatever channel and in whatever language they felt most comfortable – from email to social media; using text or images.

 Over 65% of people who have signed Can You Feel My Pain’s online petition